 Just telling people why your product or service is the best is not enough.
-People need to hear stories, learn from examples and feel educated by the things you are telling them.
-They want to hear about your market knowledge, what you know about how their competitors operate and what you have learnt about their business.
+People need to hear stories, learn from examples, and feel educated by the things you are telling them.
+They want to hear about your market knowledge, what you know about how their competitors operate, and what you have learned about their business.
 Make sure you cover these aspects in your emails and pitches to make an impact on your prospects.

 And guess what?
 You have to do your own work and research to be able to do this well

-Think about how many times you have bought something based on recommendations by friends or family?
-And not just about a product, those times where someone has told you about amazing service by a company which makes you want to buy from them.
-Or if you have experienced a great company, I expect you’re very likely to tell your friends and family right?
+Think about how many times you have bought something based on recommendations by friends or family.
+And not just about a product, those times when someone has told you about amazing service by a company which makes you want to buy from them.
+Or if you have experienced great company, I expect you’re very likely to tell your friends and family right?

 7. People like a taste of what is to come

 When you are considering buying anything whether it’s a new phone or a new piece of software, what makes it even more exciting is getting to try it out before you buy.
 People love feeling like they are getting a ‘free’ sample or getting something before they have had to commit to the purchase.

 Think about how you can replicate that in the digital space.
 What can you offer prospects to entice them in?
 Think creatively about this, it’s not always about demo access to software, it could be an invitation to an exclusive, customer-only webinar, it could be inviting them to an event, or giving them a unique insight into a new development coming up soon.

 Teaching and providing value to your audience is the best way to do this.
 The end result is the customer thinking that if your free content is this great, the paid content will be even better.
 Plus they will feel privileged to have got something for free.

 Bringing it all together